 Angela Merkel quoted in In Max Hoffmann, German Chancellor Merkel ‘working to hold the EU together’’ Deutsche Welle, http://www.dw.com/en/german-chancellor-merkel-working-to-hold-the-eu-tog....

-Most recent examples include Pol Morillas (2017), Shapes of a Union: from ever closer union to flexible differentiation after Brexit, Notes Internationales CIDOB 166, Barcelona: January, http://www.cidob.org/en/publications/publication_series/notes_internacio...
-Janis Emmanouilidis (2017), The Future of a More Differentiated E(M)U – Necessities, Options, Choices, Rome: Istituto Affari Internationali, February, http://www.iai.it/en/pubblicazioni/future-more-differentiated-emu; Adriaan Schout (2017), The EU’s Existential Threat: Demands for Flexibility in an EU Based on Rules, Rome: Istituto Affari Internationali, February, http://www.iai.it/en/pubblicazioni/eus-existential-threat.
-The debate, however, predates the British vote to the leave the EU.
+Most recent examples include Pol Morillas (2017), Shapes of a Union: from ever closer union to flexible differentiation after Brexit, Notes Internationales CIDOB 166, Barcelona: January, https://www.cidob.org/en/publications/publication_series/notes_internacionals/n1_166/shapes_of_a_union_from_ever_closer_union_to_flexible_differentiation_after_brexit; Janis Emmanouilidis (2017), The Future of a More Differentiated E(M)U – Necessities, Options, Choices, Rome: Istituto Affari Internationali, February, http://www.emmanouilidis.eu/download/Emmanouilidis--The-Future-of-a-More-Differentiated-EMU.pdf; Adriaan Schout (2017), The EU’s Existential Threat: Demands for Flexibility in an EU Based on Rules, Rome: Istituto Affari Internazionali, February, https://www.iai.it/en/pubblicazioni/eus-existential-threat.
+The debate, however, predates the British vote to leave the EU.
 See, for instance, Janis Emmanouilidis (2008), Conceptualizing a Differentiated Europe, Athens: ELIAMEP Policy Paper, June, http://www.emmanouilidis.eu/download/Emmanouilidis_Conceptualizing-a-Dif....

 Bulgaria, Czech Republic, Croatia, Denmark, Hungary, Poland, Romania, Sweden.